tnebooks/10th-science/questions/science/genetics/alleles.md

 ---
 choices:
-  - Pair of genes
+  - "Pair of genes"
-  - Production of gametes
+  - "Production of gametes"
-  - Recessive factors
+  - "Recessive factors"
 answers:
-  - Responsible for character
+  - "Responsible for character"
 ---